Brown Butter Hot Fudge Brownie Loaf

 4. Mix Dry Ingredients Separately: Combine the flour, cocoa powder, baking powder, and salt in a separate bowl before adding to the wet ingredients.
 This ensures even distribution and prevents clumps.

-5. Don’t Over-mix the Batter: Mix the brownie batter until just combined to avoid overworking the gluten, which can make the brownies tough.
+5. Don’t Over-mix the Batter: Mix the brownie loaf batter until just combined to avoid overworking the gluten, which can make the brownies tough.

 6. Line the Loaf Pan: Line your loaf pan with parchment paper, leaving some overhang for easy removal.
 This helps prevent sticking and makes it easier to lift the brownies out of the pan.